Nif-kun/godot-flex-container/README.md

 ## <a name="alternatives">Alternatives</a>
-* I suggest using <a href="https://github.com/gilzoide/godot-dockable-container">DockableContainer</a> for a more cleaner and complex alternative.
+* I suggest using <a href="https://github.com/gilzoide/godot-dockable-container">DockableContainer</a> for a more cleaner and flexible alternative.
 It does what FlexContainer does but more!
 Worth a try.

 ## <a name="issues">Issues</a>